-- 1-An organization exempt from tax under section 501(a), any IRA, or a custodial account under section 403(b)(7) if the account satisfies the requirements of section 401(f)(2) - 2-The United States or any of its agencies or instrumentalities - 3-A state, the District of Columbia, a U.S. commonwealth or possession, or any of their political subdivisions or instrumentalities - 4-A foreign government or any of its political subdivisions, agencies, or instrumentalities - 5-A corporation - 6-A dealer in securities or commodities required to register in the United States, the District of Columbia, or a U.S. commonwealth or possession - $7-\!\mathrm{A}$ futures commission merchant registered with the Commodity Futures Trading Commission - 8-A real estate investment trust - 9-An entity registered at all times during the tax year under the Investment Company Act of 1940 - 10-A common trust fund operated by a bank under section 584(a) - 11-A financial institution - 12--A middleman known in the investment community as a nominee or custodian - 13-A trust exempt from tax under section 664 or described in section 4947
+1-An organization exempt from tax under section 501(a), any IRA, or a custodial account under section 403(b)(7) if the account satisfies the requirements of section 401(f)(2)

+2-The United States or any of its agencies or instrumentalities

+3-A state, the District of Columbia, a U.S. commonwealth or possession, or any of their political subdivisions or instrumentalities

+$4-\!\mathrm{A}$ foreign government or any of its political subdivisions, agencies, or instrumentalities

+5-A corporation

+6-A dealer in securities or commodities required to register in the United States, the District of Columbia, or a U.S. commonwealth or possession

+$7{-}\mathrm{A}$ futures commission merchant registered with the Commodity Futures Trading Commission

+8-A real estate investment trust

+$9-\mathrm{An}$ entity registered at all times during the tax year under the Investment Company Act of 1940

+10-A common trust fund operated by a bank under section 584(a)

+11-A financial institution

+$12\mbox{--}A$ middleman known in the investment community as a nominee or custodian

-The following chart shows types of payments that may be exempt from backup withholding.
+13-A trust exempt from tax under section 664 or described in section 4947 The following chart shows types of payments that may be exempt from backup withholding.
 The chart applies to the exempt payees listed above, 1 through 13.

-THEN the payment is exempt for All exempt payees except for 7 Exempt payees 1 through 4 and 6 through 11 and all C corporations.
+IF the payment is for THEN the payment is exempt for Interest and dividend payments All exempt payees except for 7 Broker transactions Exempt payees 1 through 4 and 6 through 11 and all C corporations.
 S corporations must not enter an exempt payee code because they are exempt only for sales of noncovered securities acquired prior to 2012.
-Generally, exempt payees 1 through 52 Exempt payees 1 through 4
+Exempt payees 1 through 4 Barter exchange transactions and patronage dividends Payments over \$600 required to be reported and direct sales over \$5,0001 Payments made in settlement of Generally, exempt payees 1 through 52 Exempt payees 1 through 4 payment card or third party network transactions